natemacinnes/natemacinnes.github.io/rails-rubber-letsencrypt-configuration.md

 $ sudo certbot-auto certonly
 ```

 This command will renew the certificate.
 We can automate renewal by running this command as a cron job.
 We can make this command run once a month to renew certificates at a monthly basis.
-We also need to reload the nginx configurations.
+We also need to reload the Nginx configurations.

 To add a new cron job, type the following command: